Connect with us

 Volume Metrics

 How many reports are submitted?
 How does volume change over time?
 Which channels generate the most reports?
-These numbers can show whether the portal is reaching citizens.
+These numbers indicate whether the portal is reaching citizens.

 Response Metrics

 How quickly are reports acknowledged?
 How long do they take to resolve?
 Which departments respond fastest?
-These numbers can show whether the system is functioning.
+These numbers reveal whether the system is functioning.

 Resolution Metrics

 What percentage of reports result in action?
 What percentage cannot be acted on?
-These numbers can show what is actually getting fixed.
+These numbers demonstrate what is actually getting fixed.

 Satisfaction Metrics

 Do citizens feel heard?
 Do they understand what happened with their report?
 Would they use the system again?
-Surveys can capture this qualitative data.
+Surveys are deployed to capture this qualitative data.

 Community meeting with citizens and officials discussing local issues

 Digital portals cannot replace conversation.
-They can make sure conversation may happen more often.
+They are built to ensure dialogue happens more regularly.

 The Cost of Silence

 Citizens who cannot report problems may become citizens who stop caring.
-They may see issues in their communities and say nothing because they believe nothing will change.
-This silence has costs.
+They may observe issues in their communities and say nothing because they believe nothing will change.
+This silence carries costs.

 Infrastructure problems that go unaddressed create significant burdens for the public.
 Each of these problems started small.
 Each could have been reported.
 Each could have been fixed before it grew.